Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP FOUR: Add the vegetable oil to the center well.

-STEP FIVE: Pour vinegar into a small well and the vanilla into the other small well.
+STEP FIVE: Pour vinegar into one small well and the vanilla into the other small well.

-PRO TIP: The vinegar is a must in this recipe, it reacts with the baking soda to give the cake the desired texture, doing the work eggs would do in other recipes.
+The vinegar is a must in this recipe.
+It reacts with the baking soda to give the cake the desired texture, doing the work eggs would do in other recipes.
 The cake does not come out tasting like vinegar!

 STEP SIX: Pour cold water over all of the ingredients.